GeorgeHernandez/imalogit/README.md

 Log stuff quickly.

-The goal of this app is to allow users to quickly access logs, log entries, and see simple run-time charts for these logs.
+The primary goal of this app is to allow users to quickly access logs, log entries, and see simple run-time charts for these logs.
 For more, see our [About Us](https://imalogit.com/about.html).

+A secondary goal of this app is to openly show how to do a "serverless" site using largely AWS S3, API Gateway, and Lambda.
+JavaScript is used both cliet-side and server-side.

 Summary notes on the repo content